 In the spring of 2015, two bald eagles took over an existing red-tailed hawk nest at the Notre Dame Linked Experimental Ecosystem Facility (ND-LEEF) at St. Patrick's County Park and fledged one eaglet.
 The eagles at ND-LEEF, as well as a pair from Potato Creek State Park, were the first successful bald eagle nests ever recorded in St. Joseph County.
-Our eagles returned to build up their nest in the winters of 2016 (one eaglet hatched) and 2017 (two eaglets hatched).
+Our eagles have returned to build up their nest in the winters of 2016 (one eaglet hatched) and 2017 (two eaglets hatched).

-In our region bald eagles typically lay two eggs in late February or early March.
+In the Midwest, bald eagles typically lay two eggs in late February or early March.
 The eggs take almost precisely 35 days to hatch.
-This year, we are the excited to announce the arrival of two eaglets at ND-LEEF!
-(See photo below).
 Eagles are some of the fastest growing birds and the eaglets will be almost fully grown and ready to fly in mid-June.